Pronounced: Lay-bral Tear, Shoulder

 In a shoulder arthroscopy, your surgeon inserts a thin, lighted tube through a small incision to view the injury and fix it.
 Small instruments are threaded through this tube.
 The torn ligament/tissue may be removed or sewn together.
 Wires or tacks may also be used to reattach any torn tendons.

-After surgery, you will be given a sling to wear for three to four weeks.
+After surgery, you will be given a sling to wear for up to 4 weeks.
 When the sling is removed, you will work with a physical therapist to gradually strengthen your arm muscles and increase your motion.

 of Orthopaedic Surgeons